geudde/attic-chest/pages/03.season-2/06.meeting-18/03.peregrine/docs.md

 <div class="author">Miss Flaxman</div>

-Fly little Arrow, wing thy way
+Fly little arrow, wing thy way
 Thro the blue and pathless sky;
 Find where Peregrine doth stray,
-Fly my little Arrow fly!
+Fly my little arrow fly!

-Touch but do not wound the Youth,
+Touch but do not wound the youth,
 Bid him sigh, but not with care,
 He shall know my love and truth,
 When I his Dulce Domum share.